a talented floral designer, Emily launched Lobiloo 4 years ago to help others like her convey their visions for clients’ floral arrangements.

 here are a few options:

-- get approved by FEI, Flippa Pro, and as many other brokerages as you want
+- get approved by FE International, Flippa Pro, and as many other brokerages as you want

 - build relationships with founders at Meetup events and conferences